antonlydell/Pandemy/docs/source/getting_started/index.rst

 ***************

-This chapter describes how to install Pandemy and showcases a brief overview of saving a DataFrame to and reading a DataFrame from an SQLite database.
+This chapter describes how to install Pandemy and showcases a brief overview of saving a DataFrame to and reading a DataFrame from a SQLite database.
 A teaser for what the :doc:`User guide <../user_guide/index>` has to offer.

 Throughout this documentation ``$`` will be used to distinguish a shell prompt from Python code